 Another solution, reducing patient encounters in health centers and hospitals, requires patient flow management to succeed.
 The majority of healthcare units are designed so that patients sit in waiting rooms or hallways close to each other.
 From these waiting areas, they are then individually called in to treatment rooms for treatment.
 From a production economics perspective, this is effective, but this approach doesn’t take into account minimizing patient-to-patient exposure.
 However, the problem can be solved with the help of technology.
 The remote call in that a patient receives on their mobile phone makes the wait independent of a particular location.
 Thus, patients can wait for their turn, for example, outside the health center or in a wider area than just in the vicinity of the treatment rooms.
 This reduces patient congestions and thus also reduces exposure to potential pathogens.

 Modern patient flow management tools make remote waiting possible.
 There’s no need for healthcare organizations to do major changes to their normal ways of working, but they can reduce patients' health risk and, at the same time, congestion in health services.
-In addition, estate planning in hospitals and health centers makes it easier to get rid of traditional waiting rooms and move to more creative and cost-effective solutions.
+In addition, space planning in healthcare facilities makes it easier to get rid of traditional waiting rooms and move to more creative and cost-effective solutions.
 How are remote waiting, remote call ins, and other solutions mentioned above implemented in practice?
-Learn more about our mobile solutions here.
+Learn more about our mobile solutions.